rmwpbandara/E_BOS/README.md

 <code>npm install</code>

-create database name as "ebos"
+create a database name as "ebos"

 open backend in intellij and set application.java as a main class and run